-- 15. Orthodox Pitching Rule For orthodox pitchers to transition into windmill pitchers (if they so desire) hip and shoulder turn will be allowed, for example, a right-hand pitcher will be allowed to turn their left hip and left shoulder and point them towards home plate during the delivery.
-The straight arm in the delivery (no elbow bend) is still expected. - 16.
-The substitution rule does not apply.
-Players may be substituted freely without penalty.
-All eligible players shall be listed on the line-up card and shall bat in the order shown. - 17.
-In the event a player is injured during the game and is unable to take their turn at bat, the player will be removed from the batting order and out for the balance of the game, unless the player's coach announces that the player will be able to continue to play prior to the team's next at bat. - 18.
-When playing in a game with a run-limit per inning, a catcher may be substituted out when the offensive team has two out OR one run less than the run limit that inning. - 19.
-The Official Ball will be the Rawlings 12" Red Dot.
+- 7. Pitching Distance will be 38 feet. - 8.
+Each player must play a minimum of 2 innings.
+In a "Run Ahead" game, a team will not be penalized if they are not able to play all team members. - 9.
+The Infield Fly Rule is in effect. - 10.
+The dropped third strike rule shall not apply.
+The batter is out.
+Base runners may advance at their own risk with liability to be put out. - 11.
+Mandatory Roster Batting.
+All players on the line-up card must bat.
+In the event a player is injured during the game and is unable to take their turn at bat their name shall be removed from the batting order and they will be ineligible to return under any circumstances for the balance of the game.
+The team will not record an out in the batting spot formerly occupied by the injured player. - 12.
+The offensive team shall have a maximum of six runs per inning or 3 outs, whichever comes first. - 13.
+When playing in a game with a run-limit per inning, a catcher may be substituted out when the offensive team has two out OR one run less than the run limit that inning. - 14.
+The Official Ball will be the Rawlings 12' Red Dot PX12RYLC.